 Note from your Coordinators,

-As the league looks forward to growing, we also wanted to have the ability to reflect on the almost 30-year history of the league.
+As the league looks forward to growing, we also wanted to have the ability to reflect on the 30-year history of the league.
 What started off as an idea with four churches, became something much larger, connecting many churches, kids, coaches, advisors, and families through volleyball.
 To Quote past Directors and Coordinators,

 “The mission of the Volleyball League is to provide a healthy vehicle of expression through the use of athletics for the Greek Orthodox Youth of the Direct Archdiocesan District, while under the supervision and guidance of our spiritual community.”